 Feeding for a Promising Future: No Kid Hungry Campaign

-The Georgia Food Bank Association administers a multi-year “Feeding for a Promising Future” Campaign to fight hunger in Georgia.
-The campaign will provider leadership, raise awareness, and advocate for change that will eradicate hunger for children, seniors, and working families in our state.
+The Georgia Food Bank Association administers a multi-year “Feeding for a Promising Future” Campaign to fight childhood hunger in Georgia.
+The campaign will provider leadership, raise awareness, and advocate for change that will eradicate hunger for children in our state.

-Through our partnership with Share our Strength, the GFBA is currently executing the Feeding for a Promising Future: No Kid Hungry in Georgia campaign, as part of the national No Kid Hungry Campaign effort by Share Our Strength to end childhood hunger in America.
+From 2011 through 2015, our partnership with Share our Strength enabled us to launch the Feeding for a Promising Future: No Kid Hungry Campaign as part of the national No Kid Hungry Campaign effort by Share Our Strength to end childhood hunger in America.
+Our focus on summer and afterschool meals programs meant more kids had access to those meal programs!

-Our campaign builds partnerships that bring together public officials, nonprofits, community and faith-based groups, private funders and businesses to develop a measurable plan to increase the availability and access to nutritious food for children in Georgia where they live, play and learn.
+GFBA member food banks operate programs for children that provide food in “out of school” settings like summer meal sites, afterschool enrichment programs, and weekend backpacks.
+We work together with public officials, nonprofits, community and faith-based groups, private funders and businesses to develop a measurable plan to increase the availability and access to nutritious food for children in Georgia where they live, play and learn.

 End Childhood Hunger in Georgia: 700,000 Georgia children live in households without adequate food.
-Georgia Food Bank Association is partnering with Share our Strength to end childhood hunger with a 5 year campaign to:
+Georgia Food Bank Association partnered with Share our Strength between 2011 and 2015 to address childhood hunger in Georgia:

 (a) increase participation in summer meals through the Summer Food Service Program (SFSP) which provides nutritious summer meals at sites across the state.
 Nearly 60% of children in Georgia’s public schools are eligible for free and reduced lunch, but less than 15% of them have access to lunch during the summer when school is out.
 The Association is increasing the number of sites with technical assistance and targeted outreach to underserved and unserved counties, and working closely with state office staff and local county officials to promote the availability of the program to parents through a texting system that provides instant access to the locations of the nearest feeding sites.